adlnet/xAPI-Spec/xAPI-Data.md

 		<td>fill-in</td>
 		<td>An interaction which requires the learner to supply a short response in the form of one or more
 			strings of characters.
 Typically, the correct response consists of part of a word, one word or a few words.
-			'Short' means that the correct responses pattern and learner response strings will normally be 250 characters or less;
+			"Short" means that the correct responses pattern and learner response strings will normally be 250 characters or less;
 		</td>
 	</tr>
 	<tr id="2.4.4.1.s9.table1.row4">
 		<td>long-fill-in</td>
 		<td>An interaction which requires the learner to supply a response in the form of a long string of characters.
-			'Long' means that the correct responses pattern and learner response strings will normally be more than 250 characters.
+			"Long" means that the correct responses pattern and learner response strings will normally be more than 250 characters.
 		</td>
 	</tr>
 	<tr id="2.4.4.1.s9.table1.row5">
 		<td>matching</td>
 		<td>An interaction where the learner is asked to match items in one set (the source set) to items in another set (the target set).
-			Items do not have to pair off exactly and it's possible for multiple or zero source items to be matched to a given target and vice versa.</td>
+			Items do not have to pair off exactly and it is possible for multiple or zero source items to be matched to a given target and vice versa.</td>
 	</tr>
 	<tr id="2.4.4.1.s9.table1.row6">
 		<td>performance</td>